 The process for weak signal detection differs from monitoring.
 You set a broad scope for research without narrowing it to a specific trend or technology.
 For instance, an iron ore company may want to understand where the future of mining is headed.
 It’s a search for Unknown Unknowns: these are things the company does not know they don’t know.
 Such a search may for instance highlight a scientific paper on biological microorganisms that release carbon-based minerals from ore without the need for extensive mining.
 Such a weak signal suggests a possible future in which current mining practices become obsolete, or a huge opportunity for the company to innovate.
 In contrast, monitoring has a narrower scope than weak signal detection.
 The company identifies a particular trend in their industry to monitor.
 This is therefore a search for known unknowns.

 Before the advent of specialized foresight research tools, environmental scanning typically involved sifting through analyst reports, science research, news media, startup activities, and patent databases.
-The scouting team would then identify distinct and anomalous fragments of information that suggest potential shifts in the foreseeable future then collate these in a spreadsheet shared within a company.
+The scouting team would then identify distinct and anomalous fragments of information that suggest potential shifts in the foreseeable future then collate these insights in a spreadsheet shared within a company.

 This process is time-consuming and not a faultless method for foresight.
 It is not practically about predicting the future but is more realistically focused on the detection of weak signals as indicators of potential change.
 Jonas Muhrer, Product Manager at ITONICS, describes this problem as follows: "Let’s be honest; weak signal detection isn’t some magical power that lets us foresee the future with unerring accuracy.
 It’s more like trying to decipher a murky message written on an infinite parchment."